 📍 Bute Park Visitor Centre, 35 North Road, Cardiff, CF10 3DX

 Need to bask in some greenery after exploring Cardiff Castle?
-Bute Park (and its renowned tree arboretum) lies just behind the castle, offering expansive parkland and ample spots for kicking a football, taking a stroll, or sitting down with a picnic.
+Another free thing to do in Cardiff for students is Bute Park (and its renowned tree arboretum), which lies just behind the castle.
+It offers expansive parkland and ample spots for kicking a football, taking a stroll, or sitting down with a picnic.

 4. Cardiff Central Market 🏛️